CSC207-2022F-UofT/course-project-group-140-q-a-forum/project_plan_dev.md

 ## Merge Feature Branch to Main Branch
-When you finish working on a feature, you are required to merge the feature branch back to the main branch with a **pull request**.
+When you finish working on a feature, you are required to merge the feature branch back to the Main branch with a **pull request**.

 1. After you make changes to the code and commit them to the feature branch, you will see a **Compare & pull request** button on the repository page.
 Click it to create a pull request.